tmravic/Stopwatch/README.md

 ・ 10 seconds
 ・ 1 second

-Program can be controlled with the following buttons:
+Program can be controlled with the following buttons:<br>
 ・ Start<br>
 ・ Stop<br>
 ・ Reset